Last Updated on

 I think the first time I heard of the name Heather Reese was when I was on Pinterest a couple years ago.
-A pin for an income report caught my eye for over $100,000 per month.
+A pin for an income report they had published caught my eye for over $100,000 per month (you can read their income reports here).
 I think that would be enough to catch anyone’s eye.

 I skimmed through a lengthy income report and repinned it for later.
-Then I repeated that post and several others like it (like these * link income report) more times than I could count.
+Then I repeated that post and several others like it more times than I could count.
 I’d had the idea to start a blog but had never pulled the trigger.

 I had even gotten so far as to plan it out in excruciating detail (like a five page Word Doc), got overwhelmed, and never executed (if you struggle with sticking to your goals and accomplishing them, read this)

 I started my blog one night on a whim when I was three weeks postpartum, sitting at the dining room table nursing Lexi.
 In hindsight, it’s kind of funny.
 It was random and ridiculous because hormones.

 I went through the set up steps and installing a few plugins after going through a random how to start a blog post I’d found; still with no earthly idea what I was doing.
 I was just kind of nodding and smiling through it.

 I don’t even remember how I decided to take the plunge into Pete and Heather’s course, because it was an investment.
 All I knew I didn’t want to waste the money I had already pouring into my blog between that and my hosting cost, so I knew I had to give this thing a real chance.